What I don’t believe in is the modern diagnosis and treatment of this condition.

 I’ve had clients come for health coaching and say, “One morning I woke up and there it was… breast cancer, colon cancer, liver cancer…”

 The truth is cancer didn’t stumble upon them one fateful day.
 It may have been growing for many years.

 John Hopkins University Hospital informs us that every person has cancer cells in their body.
 The mutagenic cells do not show up in lab tests until they have multiplied.

-If the immune system is strong cancer cells are naturally kept in check.
+If the immune system is strong and detoxification pathways are working, many cancer cells are naturally kept in check.
 The body is beautifully self-protective that way.
 I will go one step further and say that the body, using its infinite wisdom, herds cancerous cells into a safely contained area (a tumor) so it doesn’t affect the functioning of the rest of the body.